waleed2000x/CineX/README.md

 # User's Information

-Profile Where the user will surprisingly get their Geolocation
+Profile Where the user will get the information provided when DEMO SIGNUP
 ![Project Genres ](./ReadMeImages/Profile.png)

 # Footer is currently under consideration to changes